Sensirion/python-i2c-sfm-sf06/docs/quickstart.rst

 SensorBridge Example
 --------------------

-Following example code shows how to use this SFM-SF06 driver with a Sensirion SFM4300 sensor connected to the computer using a `Sensirion SEK-SensorBridge`_.
+The following example code shows how to use this SFM-SF06 driver with a Sensirion SFM4300 sensor connected to the computer using a `Sensirion SEK-SensorBridge`_.
 The driver for the SensorBridge can be installed with